 - Rocky Bottom Fisheries—Learn the art of catching lobsters by setting traps, pulling traps, and examining sea life.

-- Odyssey Whale Watch—Spot whales, seals, and sharks as they travel through Casco Bay, or go on a seasonal puffin watching excursion.
+- Odyssey Whale Watch—Spot whales, seals, and sharks as they travel through Casco Bay, or go on a seasonal puffin-watching excursion.

-6. Self-Guided Brewery Tour
+11. Self-Guided Brewery Tour

+Portland, Maine, has a well-known craft beer scene that’s worth checking out during your time in the city.
+Whether you prefer lagers, stouts, ales, sour beers, or IPAs, you’ll find a brewery in Portland to suit your taste.
 We spent one afternoon hopping around the breweries on Industrial Way, located just six miles outside of Downtown Portland.
 This street is filled with several laid-back breweries within walking distance from each other, including Allagash Brewing Company.